X-ProTechnologiesLimited/adi_explorer/README.md

 4. Update Video for Single Title ADIs and Episodes
 5. View and Filter list of created ADIs and EST Shows
 6. Download created ADIs for Title, Episode and Shows
+7. Ingest ADI into test environments directly from tool

 ## Enhancements Planned
 1. DPL
 2. Update additional metadata
 3. Additional Offer Types for EST(PreOrder and Coming Soon)
 4. Additional Purchase Options

-5. Ingest ADI into test environments directly from tool
+## Tunnelling for the tool for Ingest Purpose
+Since the VAM is not reachable from Local WorkStations, we need to open a socks tunnel to VAM nodes
+1. Login to any unix jump boxes and `ssh -v -N -L <vam_port>:<vam_host>:<vam_port> username@jump_host`
+2. Open putty.exe and open session to same Jump box with a tunnel with source port 14231